chriskempson/wordpress-editables/README.md

 ## Todo
 * Optional "edit link" to be displayed alongside editable content
-* Add support for categorised editables
+* Give editables the option to be categorised
+* Widget that can output the content of an editable